 - Secondly, Job gave the girls an inheritance, as well as to their brothers.
 According to the Old Testament, the inheritance was only given to the males of the family and not the females.
 The sons were given an inheritance.
-The only reason girls were given an inheritance was if there father were to die without having a male heir (see Numbers 27:8).
-If a girl were given an inheritance then she was not allowed to marry anyone other than a man from here father’s tribe.
+The only reason girls were given an inheritance was if their father were to die without having a male heir (see Numbers 27:8).
+If a girl were given an inheritance then she was not allowed to marry anyone other than a man from her father’s tribe.
 God did not allow the inheritance of one tribe to pass along to another tribe (see Numbers 36).
-The purpose of this text is to how Job dealt with his girls so that is why their names are mentioned and not the boys.
+The purpose of this text is to show how Job dealt with his girls, so that is why their names are mentioned and not the boys.

 I searched the meaning of the names of Job’s three girls.
 Each name has a very important meaning.
 Keep in mind that these girls were born after Job experienced all of his sufferings.

 After all of Job’s sufferings, he may have wanted a reminder to himself that he must live one day at a time and walk with the Lord because you never know what tomorrow may bring.

 Keziah = “cassia”- a spice; a powdered bark like cinnamon

 This spice is also mentioned in Psalm 45 where we find the following:

 8 All Your garments are fragrant with myrrh and aloes and cassia ; Out of ivory palaces stringed instruments have made You glad.

 Keren-happuch = “horn of antimony” used by ladies of that time to apply eye cosmetics

 So, according to the passages and all that we have seen, the purpose of this text, and specifically the fact that Job’s daughters are mentioned by name, is to either explain how beautiful the girls were or more like to demonstrate the terrible suffering in Job’s life had come to an end.